Cairanne: History

 In 1312, the order was officially disbanded by Pope Clement V, and some of its properties were assigned to the Knights Hospitallers, with much of it remaining in the hands of King Philip the Fair of France and King Edward II of England.
 Cairanne was henceforth ruled by the Knights Hospitallers, who later became known as the Knights of Malta.

-There were many years of war, marauding bands and diseases, including as the Black Death in 1348.
+There were many years of war, marauding bands and diseases, including the Black Death in 1348.
 Economic conditions for the common people were difficult and slow and a steady decline set in.
 Cairanne was added to the papal territory in 1317 under the reign of Pope John XXII.
 It was ruled by a succession of noble families, the last one being Jean-Jacques Vidaud, who was guillotined on 25 June 1794 during the French Revolution.